MarcusOtter/APOD.Net/README.md

     ```

 ## 🌟 Getting started
-To start using APOD.Net after installing, add the using directive.
+This guide is intended to be read in sequencial order as every topic builds on the preceding one.
+They share the same context.
+To get started, add the using directive.
 ```cs
 using Apod;
 ```